Chōsen gakkō

-As of 2013, there were 73 grade schools and ten high schools in Japan.
-As of 2014, there were about 150,000 Zainichi Koreans in Japan, and they form the clientele of the schools.
+As of 2012, there were 135 Chōsen schools in Japan: 38 kindergartens, 54 elementary schools, 33 middle schools and 10 high schools, along with Korea University (not to be confused with Korea University in Seoul).
+As of 2014, there were about 150,000 Zainichi Koreans affiliated with the Chongryon in Japan, and they form the clientele of the schools.
 As of 2013, these schools had almost 9,000 ethnic Korean students.